Fin-Tur/PiCloud/README.md

 ---

-## 🔒 Server-Side Encryption & Compression
+## Server-Side Encryption & Compression

 - **AES-based file encryption**
 - **FileInSight compression (LZ77/TLSH-inspired)**
 - **On-the-fly processing** Encrypted and Compressed files will be downloaded via temporary link, so serverside files will stay encrypted the whole time
+- **Byte-Stream Security Check** Files will be checked before adding them to disk
 - **Shannon Entropy** Files with lower entropy then a treshhold will be compressed while uploading
 - **Cross-platform compatibility** (Requires FileInSight Lib-Build)